-The type of dimmer you choose will be based on how you want to connect and install your LED lighting.
+The type of dimmer you choose will be based on your lighting type, and how you want to install and control your LED lighting.
 Knowing your options will help you choose the right dimming method that will work best with your installation, lighting needs and budget.

-When to use a 12V DC low voltage dimmer
+When to use a 12-volt DC low-voltage dimmer

-When to use a 120V AC dimmer (Lutron Style)
+When to use a 120-volt AC dimmer (Lutron style)

-An AC dimmer is a good option when you already have a switched 120V power source or an outlet controlled by a wall switch.
-This system is often used when retrofitting existing incandescent or fluorescent lighting with LED lighting.
+Using a 120-volt AC dimmer is often the preferred choice for lighting professionals and homeowners for full-range brightness control of Armacost white LED lighting products, especially if you already have a switched 120-volt power source or an outlet controlled by a wall switch.
+Simply replace the on/off AC switch with an AC dimmer.
+This system is often used when replacing existing incandescent or fluorescent lighting with LED lighting.

-You must use specific models of Lutron dimmers that are compatible with an Armacost Lighting AC Dimmable Power Supply.
-They must be hardwired to replace an existing dimmer or wall switch that controls 120V AC household power to the power supply.
+Your dimmer must be hardwired to replace an existing dimmer or wall switch that controls 120-volt AC household power to the power supply.
 They can also be professionally installed as part of a lighting plan in new construction.

 For help with your lighting plan or questions regarding specific dimmer compatibility information, reach out to our support staff at firstname.lastname@example.org.